Does a Stepparent Have Any Legal Rights?

 While informal parenting arrangements enable some stepparents to stay in the lives of their stepchildren, others don’t have any legal recourse if the child’s biological parent denies them visitation time following a separation or divorce.

 Fortunately, the Act recognizes that other qualified individuals other than the biological parents of the child may be afforded certain rights.
-Apart from stepparents, the Act likewise applies to domestic partners, grandparents, same-sex partners, aunts, uncles, and other interested parties.
+Apart from stepparents, the Act likewise applies to domestic partners, grandparents, aunts, uncles, and other interested parties.

 How Can a Stepparent Become an Equitable Caregiver?